Royal National Institute for Deaf People: Present operations

+RNID has also undertakes product development.

 Hearing check

 RNID has developed an online free, confidential online hearing check, which can identify potential hearing problems.
 The five-minute check assesses a person's ability to hear someone speaking when there is background noise.

-Celebrity Ambassadors
+Celebrity ambassadors

-Ambassadors include Samantha Baines(current) and Scarlette Douglas(past).
+The charity's celebrity ambassadors include Samantha Baines.
+Scarlette Douglas is a former ambassador.

+Previous operations

+RNID lobbied on the switchover from analogue to digital hearing aids provided under the NHS.

+The RNID Product Development team won an innovation award for their work on a new genre of telephone, the ScreenPhone, though this has now been discontinued.